NLO corrections and factorization for transverse single-spin asymmetries

 \textbf{\textit{Conclusions.}} We have presented the NLO QCD corrections to the spin-dependent cross section for the single-inclusive process $\ell p^\uparrow\to hX$ with transversely polarized protons.
 We have demonstrated that collinear twist-3 factorization holds at the one-loop level for the contributions associated with twist-3 nucleon matrix elements.
-This is a highly non-trivial result, given the complexity of the twist-3 framework for polarized single-inclusive cross sections.
+This is a highly non-trivial result, given the complexity of the twist-3 framework for polarized {\it single-inclusive} cross sections, compared to that for the Drell-Yan process and semi-inclusive DIS.
+In fact, this is the first time that it has been possible to obtain the NLO corrections for a single-inclusive single-spin asymmetry with its all-important derivative terms.
 Our calculation thus serves as a proof of principle that such NLO twist-3 calculations are possible, including phenomenological evaluations.
 The NLO single-spin asymmetry $A_{UT}$ shows great sensitivity to the set of twist-3 matrix elements adopted, which also highlights the impact that future precision EIC data might have.
-Our work presented here opens the door to future full calculations of $pp^\uparrow\to hX$.
+We hope that extended data coverage at the EIC will make it possible to better constrain the twist-3 correlation functions also for $x\neq x'$ so that one can go beyond just modeling this regime.
+This, along with full use of evolution of the functions, will remain a challenge for the future.
+In any case, our work presented here opens the door to future full calculations of $pp^\uparrow\to hX$.

 \twocolumngrid

 \textbf{\textit{Acknowledgements.}} W.V. is grateful to Patriz Hinderer and Yuji Koike for their collaboration at initial stages of this work.
 We thank Jianwei Qiu for helpful discussions.
 This work has been supported by Deutsche Forschungsgemeinschaft (DFG) through the Research Unit FOR 2926 (Project No. 409651613).